 The program is a satellite of Chapel Haven, Inc. founded in 1972 by parents and dedicated to providing lifelong supports for adults with cognitive and social disabilities.
 Chapel Haven's other two programs are based in New Haven, CT.

-Building on the success of 40 years as a leader in the field of teaching and supporting individuals with disabilities, Chapel Haven West serves those on the autism spectrum and those with mild developmental disabilities, teaching them to live independent and productive lives.
+Building on the success of nearly 50 years as a leader in the field of teaching and supporting individuals with disabilities, Chapel Haven West serves those on the autism spectrum and those with mild developmental disabilities, teaching them to live independent and productive lives.

-Social Communicative Competency is at the heart of the two-year Residential Program – a program that teaches Life Skills, Self-Determination, Vocational Readiness, and helps students to succeed in post-secondary education as desired, and enhanced by a unique association with the University of Arizona.
+Social Communicative Competency is at the heart of all that Chapel Haven West teaches.
+Along with social communication, Chapel Haven West is expert in teaching Life Skills, Self-Determination, Vocational Readiness, and helping students to succeed in post-secondary education as desired, enhanced by a unique association with the University of Arizona (UA).

 Our linkage also allows University faculty to be a part of the program and for graduate interns to study our unique curriculum.